prajjwal531/AMAZON-AWS/Readme.md

 Note: This script does not support to create specific profile other then default.
 This feature can be added as an enhancement.

-<h1>2.
-Setting up AWS instance:</h1>  aws.py is the script that creates all resources to AWS. aws.py reads the configurations from data.yml and creates following
+# 2. Setting up AWS instance:  aws.py is the script that creates all resources to AWS. aws.py reads the configurations from data.yml and creates following resources.
-                             resources.

  1. SecurityGroups: This enables incoming and outgoing traffic to and from resources.
  2. EC2 Instance: These are the environments being created.
  3. Load Balancer: It serves as parent for all EC2 instances and distribute the traffic based on load.
  4. RDS DB (MySQL): This database is created to store transaction made by sample webapp.

- <h2>Specifications of data.yml:</h2>
+ ## Specifications of data.yml:
         1. EC2-Instance > InstanceX: This has all required parameters needed to create EC2-Instance. we can define as many instance we want to create. if we do not want to create same instance further, set up "re-create: False" in data.yml in that Instance section.
         2. SecurityGroups: This section is used to define security groups and their inBound_mapping and outBound_mapping.